Unified matrix-vector wave equation, reciprocity and representations: Introduction

 \section{Introduction}

+\revv{The basic equations for wave propagation in an inhomogeneous medium can be organised in a compact matrix-vector wave equation.
+This equation expresses the vertical derivative of a wave vector in terms of an operator matrix acting on this wave vector.
+This specific form of the wave equation is useful, for example, to evaluate wave problems in media of which the medium parameters vary more rapidly in the vertical direction than in the lateral directions.
+It is also particularly useful for situations in which the vertical direction is the preferred direction of wave propagation.
+However, the theoretical treatment of the matrix-vector wave equation in this paper is not limited to these special situations.}

-For wave problems in layered media, the coupled basic equations for wave propagation can be organised in a compact first-order matrix-vector differential equation.
-In this paper this equation is called the two-way wave equation and its solution the two-way wave vector.
-The adjective ``two-way'' is used because, unlike one-way wave equations, the two-way wave equation does not explicitly distinguish between downward and upward propagation.
-The two-way wave equation finds its roots in early work on the analysis of waves in laterally invariant media. \cite{Thomson50JAP} introduced a matrix formalism for the analysis of elastic plane waves propagating through a stratified solid medium. \cite{Haskell53BSSA} used the same formalism to analyse the dispersion of surface waves in layered media. \cite{Backus62JGR} used similar concepts to derive long-wave effective anisotropic parameters for stratified media.
-This approach has become known as Backus averaging \citep{Mavko2009Book}. \cite{Gilbert66GEO} used the matrix equation to derive so-called propagator matrices for elastic wave problems in stratified media. \cite{Woodhouse74GJR} extended the formalism for arbitrary anisotropic inhomogeneous media and used it for the study of surface waves in laterally varying layered media. \cite{Frasier70GEO}, \cite{Kennett78GJRAS}, \cite{Frazer89GJI} and \cite{Chapman94GJI} used the two-way wave equation to derive symmetry properties of reflection and transmission responses of laterally invariant media. \cite{Haines88GJI}, \cite{Kennett90GJI}, \cite{Koketsu91GJI} and \cite{Takenaka93WM} exploited the symmetry properties of the two-way wave equation to derive so-called propagation invariants for laterally varying layered media and used this for modelling of reflection and transmission responses of such media.
-Using the same symmetry properties, \cite{Haines96JMP} and \cite{Wapenaar96JASA} derived reciprocity theorems and representations for the two-way wave vector.
+The matrix-vector wave equation finds its roots in early work on the analysis of plane waves in laterally invariant media. \cite{Thomson50JAP} introduced a matrix formalism for the analysis of elastodynamic plane waves propagating through a stratified solid medium. \cite{Haskell53BSSA} used the same formalism to analyse the dispersion of surface waves in layered media. \cite{Backus62JGR} used similar concepts to derive long-wave effective anisotropic parameters for stratified media.
+This approach has become known as Backus averaging \citep{Mavko2009Book}. \cite{Gilbert66GEO} used the matrix-vector wave equation to derive so-called propagator matrices for elastodynamic wave problems in stratified media. \cite{Woodhouse74GJR} extended the formalism for arbitrary anisotropic inhomogeneous media and used it for the study of surface waves in laterally varying layered media. \cite{Frasier70GEO}, \cite{Kennett78GJRAS}, \cite{Frazer89GJI} and \cite{Chapman94GJI} used the matrix-vector wave equation to derive symmetry properties of reflection and transmission responses of laterally invariant media. \cite{Haines88GJI}, \cite{Kennett90GJI}, \cite{Koketsu91GJI} and \cite{Takenaka93WM} exploited the symmetry properties of the matrix-vector wave equation to derive so-called propagation invariants for laterally varying layered media and used this for modelling of reflection and transmission responses of such media.
+Using the same symmetry properties, \cite{Haines96JMP} and \cite{Wapenaar96JASA} derived reciprocity theorems and representations for the acoustic wave vector.